asmallwebfirm/scale_addressfield/README.md

     cron runs,
   - Unreasonably high disk IOPS on your database container
 - Beyond scalability wins, you might want to use this module because:
-  - UX win: It makes country selection / field swapping instantaneous!
+  - UX: It makes country selection / field swapping instantaneous!
   - It introduces a sane way to override address field labels, select options, etc.